Skip to Content

 The sooner you recognize these red flags, the faster you can protect your peace, energy, and trust.

 You don’t owe anyone access to your life just because they seem nice at first.
-Trust what people show you, not what they tell you.

 And remember: someone who’s ugly on the inside will always reveal it, you just have to stop making excuses for them when they do.